PaddlePaddle/models/PaddleNLP/Research/MRQA2019-D-NET/multi_task_learning/README.md

 ## 3. Training
 In the following example, we use PALM library to preform a MLT with 3 tasks (i.e. machine reading comprehension as main task, masked lagnuage model and paragraph ranking as auxiliary tasks).
 For a detialed instruction on PALM, please refer to the [user guide](https://github.com/PaddlePaddle/PALM/blob/v1.0/README.md).

-The PALM library requires a config file for every single task and an main config file `mtl_config.yaml`, which control the training behavior and hyper-parameters.
+The PALM library requires a config file for every single task and a main config file `mtl_config.yaml`, which control the training behavior and hyper-parameters.
 For simplicity, we have prepared those files in the `multi_task_learning/configs` folder.
 To move the configuration files, data set and model parameters to the correct directory, run

 ```
 bash run_build_palm.sh